raymondluong/raymondluong.github.io/src/pages/articles/2019-11-04---tsconf-takeaways/index.md

 Lastly, I’m looking forward to wearing these awesome TypeScript socks that were included in the goodie bag.
 My current company Gusto has a shoeless office — a perfect chance to show them off!

 ![TypeScript socks](./typescript-socks.png)

+Edit (11/5/19): A day after I published this, <a href="https://twitter.com/typescript/status/1191766259035189249" target="_blank">TypeScript 3.7 launched</a> out of beta!
+I like to think that my excitement had something to do with it 😄